Nullu: Mitigating Object Hallucinations in Large Vision-Language Models via HalluSpace Projection

 \paragraph{Mapping the subspace back to vocabulary.} Following previous works~\cite{geva2021transformer,uppaal2024detox}, to explore the information behind the learned vectors $\vv_i \in \R^D$, a common approach is to decode the embeddings with $\mO \vv \in \R^{|\mathcal{V}|}$, where $\mO = [\vo_1, \ldots, \vo_{|\mathcal{V}|}]^\top \in \R^{|\mathcal{V}| \times D}$ and $\mathcal{V}$ denotes the vocabulary.
 We then sort $\mO \vv$ in ascending order, find the top-$m$ indices, and use the corresponding words to interpret $\vv$.
 The following analysis is performed at each layer $\ell$, while we will drop $\ell$ to avoid the notational burden.

 Using \nameshort{}, we can extract the $\mV$ at different layers and then decode it via $\mO \vv$ to explore the internal information behind $\mV$.
-For better interpretation, we only select the most representative results\footnote{The complete decoding results of $\mV$ and the reason why we select the most representative results are provided in Supplementary materials.}, shown in Figure~\ref{fig:debias} (c).
-As far we know, by projecting the model weights to the orthogonal direction of $\mV$, \nameshort{} can reduce the semantic information of the decoded words during responding.
+For better interpretation, we only select the most representative results\footnote{The complete decoding results of $\mV$ and the reason why we select the most representative results are provided in Supplementary materials.}, containing high-frequent words like ``background'' and ``middle'', shown in Supplementary materials.
+As far as we know, projecting the model weights orthogonally to $\mV$ can reduce the semantic information of the decoded words during responding.
 However, why does such a procedure mitigate OH?

-\paragraph{Debiasing LVLM from LLM prior.} Recent studies~\cite{leng2024mitigating,zhang2024debiasing,zhu2024ibd,liu2024paying,huang2024opera} have revealed that hallucinated responses of LVLMs can be attributed to the strong LLMs' prior.
-Therefore, following the settings in~\cite{leng2024mitigating}, we collect the outputs of LLaVA-1.5 with normal inputs and visually distorted inputs, as shown in Figure~\ref{fig:debias} (b).
-The static results of word frequency of \ding{173} and \ding{174} show that LLMs indeed bias on some words during output generation.
-Therefore, modern techniques proposed to calibrate the outputs by reducing these detected LLM biased information~\cite{leng2024mitigating,zhang2024debiasing}, or, in the opposite, enhancing the visual information~\cite{zhu2024ibd,liu2024paying,huang2024opera} during inference.
-This can be confirmed by the word frequency results of \ding{175}.
-(See more results in Supplementary materials.)
+\paragraph{Debiasing LVLM from LLM prior.} Recent studies~\cite{leng2024mitigating} have revealed that hallucinated responses of LVLMs can be attributed to the strong LLMs' priors.
+Therefore, following the settings in~\cite{leng2024mitigating}, we collect the outputs of LLaVA-1.5 with normal inputs (\ding{174}) and visually distorted inputs (\ding{173}), as shown in Figure~\ref{fig:debias} (b).
+The statistical results of word frequency of \ding{173} and \ding{174} show that LLMs indeed bias on some words.
+And techniques proposed to calibrate the outputs by reducing these detected LLM priors~\cite{leng2024mitigating} (resulting in the results \ding{175}), or, enhancing the visual information~\cite{zhu2024ibd,liu2024paying,huang2024opera} during inference to remove these priors in LLMs.